dnase/lp5-theme-bootstrap/README.md

 the .war can then be deployed to $CP_ROOT/products/liferay/liferay-admin/deploy (admin server[s]) and $CP_ROOT/products/liferay/liferay-portal/deploy (web server[s])

 In order to get this to work, you need a layout that will make use of the responsive theme.
 I would recommend creating your own bootstrap display template, or using Dustin Sier's (https://github.com/MiracleManS/Liferay-Luminis-Bootstrap-Layouts)

+This is very barebones.
+You'll need to add your own grid sizing for the template to truly be responsive.